Prediction Results

 The Shapley feature importance is computed automatically for models where the computation is expected to have reasonable computational cost / speed.
 This cost is presumed high for example in the following cases:

-• one of the input feature uses sentence embedding.
+• one of the input feature uses text embedding.

 • the model algorithm is kNN or Support Vector Machine (computationally intensive inference)